The Definitive Guide to Japanese Knotweed (2017 Edition)

 Although it produces seeds, it’s extremely rare for the seeds to germinate.

-The most common method of dispersal is by stem fragments and rhizomes (root-like stems).
+The most common method of dispersal is the spreading of rhizome fragments (shoot-like-roots).

 The crown can survive drying or composting and will produce new canes when it comes into contact with soil or water.

 To dispose of knotweed canes it is important the stems are cut above the crown, rather than pulling as this will dislodge the crown.

 Living crowns usually have growth buds which are obvious in late spring and which have a characteristic pink colour.